 Howard University, founded in 1867, is a private, research university that is comprised of 13 schools and colleges.
 Currently, they are one of the most prestigious institutions of higher learning in the country, with an enrollment of over 10,000 students, with students from virtually every state and more than 70 countries.
 Students are required to take an introductory Afro-American studies course as part of their core curriculum.
 Howard University traditionally has the largest gathering of Black scholars in the world.
 Some of their notable alumni include Toni Morrison and Supreme Court Justice Thurgood Marshall.
 Students who attend full-time can expect tuition to be anywhere from $24,966 for continuing undergraduate students to $42,254 for medical students.

-Spelman College was founded in 1881 as the Atlanta Baptist Female Seminary.
+Spelman College is one of the best black colleges in the country.
+It was founded in 1881 as the Atlanta Baptist Female Seminary.
 The school continues as a private, women’s college and has over 2,000 undergraduates enrolled.
 The most popular majors include psychology, biology, and political science.
 They offer over 70 student organizations that students are actively involved in.
 Almost 90% of the student body are black or African-American.

 Hampton University was officially founded in 1868, but has a history that goes back further than that.
 The school is home to the Emancipation Oak, where a free black woman, Mary Peake, gave the first class to twenty black refugees in 1861.
 This class was the first Southern reading of the Emancipation Proclamation.
 The school now has an undergraduate enrollment of 3,500 students, but faculty members still strive to give personalized instruction to their students with a student to faculty ration of 9:1.